manishshanker/awesome-artificial-intelligence/README.md

 * [MIT Artifical Intelligence Videos](http://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-034-artificial-intelligence-fall-2010/lecture-videos) - MIT AI Course
 * [Intro to Artificial Intelligence](https://www.udacity.com/course/cs271) - Learn the Fundamentals of AI.
 Course run by Peter Norvig
+* [Intro to machine learning](https://www.udacity.com/course/intro-to-machine-learning--ud120) - Intro to machine learning by Katie and Sebastian
 * [EdX Artificial Intelligence](https://www.edx.org/course/artificial-intelligence-uc-berkeleyx-cs188-1x-0#.VMeIsmSsVkg) - The course will introduce the basic ideas and techniques underlying the design of intelligent computer systems
 * [Artificial Intelligence For Robotics](https://www.class-central.com/mooc/319/udacity-artificial-intelligence-for-robotics) - This class will teach you basic methods in Artificial Intelligence, including: probabilistic inference, planning and search, localization, tracking and control, all with a focus on robotics
 * [Machine Learning](https://class.coursera.org/ml-008) - Basic machine learning algorithms for supervised and unsupervised learning